Black Mirror: In fiction

-There was critical consensus that the anthology series Soulmates (2020–) is inferior to Black Mirror.
+There was critical consensus that the anthology series Soulmates (2020) is inferior to Black Mirror due to its overly ambitious nature and repetitiveness.
 Its central conceit—that a company can determine its customers' perfect partner—is similar to the series four episode "Hang the DJ".
 Soulmates was created by William Bridges, a writer for two Black Mirror episodes, and Georgina Campbell—who has a starring role in "Hang the DJ"—is a main character in one episode.
-The One, a science-fiction programme with the same premise, was also seen as lesser than Black Mirror by critics.
-The romantic comedy Made for Love (2021) stars Cristin Milioti of series four episode "USS Callister" and its technological premise of a woman whose ex-husband implanted a monitoring device in her body was compared to Black Mirror.
+The One, a science-fiction programme with the same premise, was also seen as lesser than Black Mirror by critics, who cited its poor dialogue, storylines and pacing.
+The romantic comedy Made for Love (2021) stars Cristin Milioti and Billy Magnussen of series four episode "USS Callister" and its technological premise of a woman whose ex-husband implanted a monitoring device in her body was compared to Black Mirror.
 Milioti saw both stories as about "a woman trying to find herself".

+The series has also been positioned as the paradigmatic forerunner of a new sub-genre of dystopian fiction, emerged during the 2010s, that has been theorised as "new media dystopia," which includes other series such as Sam Esmail's Mr Robot (2015-19), Jonathan Nolan and Lisa Joy's Westworld (2016-2022), Alex Garland's Devs (2020).
+The "new media dystopia" pioneered by Black Mirror is specifically defined as a mode of science fiction that, "more than speculating with future scenarios or building alternative realities, seem to be primarily concerned with reflexively examining their own medium of consumption and distribution and, therefore, in so doing, also reflecting upon their media-dominated moment" (Sebastián-Martín 120).
+Black Mirror, in this sense, represents a sub-genre that continues the legacy of cyberpunk but, "[a]s opposed to cyberpunk, [...] [is] much more directly and overtly about the present epoch, especially insofar as cyberpunk imaginaries have been re- appropriated— and some of its nova, materialized— with the advent of digital capitalism" (Sebastián-Martín 20).